PixiEditor/PixiEditor/src/README.md

 This pre-rendering process can be done in a separate thread inside WriteableBitmapUpdater.
 Whenever a chunk is rendered it will try to use pre-rendered images if they exist, and render from scratch otherwise.
 While processing the IChangeInfos the WriteableBitmapUpdater will get rid of the pre-rendered images if the layers they contain were modified.
 It will also give the rendering thread instruction about the stuff that needs to be pre-rendered, e.g. "the active layer just got changed, so please work on pre-rendering the layers that are below our new location" (this means that active layer change will need to become an action).

 Note that the cache only gets updated after all the IChangeInfos are processed.
-This means that we can't use the cache inside ChangeableDocument as it can get outdated if multiple Actions get proccessed in a single batch.
+This means that we can't use the cache inside ChangeableDocument as it can get outdated if multiple Actions get processed in a single batch.
 Hypothetically, we could integrate the cache into ChangeableDocument and update it after every change, but I believe the minor speed up for some operations (mainly just the fill bucket and the magic wand) won't be worth the added complexity.
 It's nice to keep the caching logic decoupled from ChangeableDocument.